victoroalvarez/shell-aware/README.md

 * 2021-05-25 10:48 pm AST.
 Create Development branch and first commit.
 * 2021-06-01 11:42 pm AST.
 Add Conky to display system info on desktop.
 * 2021-07-06 09:27 pm AST.
 Add Alt+Tab keybinding to switch between workspaces.

+## References & Links
+* [Dunst on Arch Wiki](https://wiki.archlinux.org/title/Dunst) - Heres information regarding dunst and how to use it to display notifications and visualize volume changei through notifications onscreen.